rezn5447/goteam-react-redux-firebase/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+# README

+This application is a conversion of front-end portion of the Go Team Final Project @ DBC Originally a decoupled Rails application, considering the needs of the project and its matchmaking properties, I decided to redo this project to learn more about React, redux, and Firebase as a backend data service.

 I spent the first month after graduating from Dev bootcamp learning the skills to re-create our final project using Reactjs, redux for data flow, and firebase realtime database for OAuth, and realtime updates.
-Right now so far this is just the skeleton.
-Updates will be happening swiftly and shortly =)

-# README

-This application is a rails front end portion of the Go Team Final Project @ DBC
+This React project has :
+- React Router
+- Redux
+- Firebase Realtime database
+- Webpack
+- Babel
+- Scss

 # Concept & Introduction